Renewing your registration before you return to NZ

 If you are a New Zealand-qualified teacher who hasn’t been teaching while overseas, you‘ll still need to have these things sorted before you can teach again in New Zealand:

-- Confirm your registration status with the Education Council of Aotearoa New Zealand and apply for registration and a practising certificate if you are unregistered or a current practising certificate if your practising certificate has expired.
+- Confirm your registration status with the Teaching Council of Aotearoa New Zealand and apply for registration and a practising certificate if you are unregistered or a current practising certificate if your practising certificate has expired.

 - For pay purposes, you must provide recognition of relevant work while overseas.

 If you have not taught in New Zealand for some time then it is unlikely that you will be unable to renew your full practising certificate, as you won't meet the New Zealand teaching service requirements during the last five years.
 In these circumstances you will need to apply for "subject to confirmation" practising certificate from the Education Council.
-For further information about the requirements and to access the Council's application forms visit the Education Council website.
+For further information about the requirements and to access the Council's application forms visit the Teaching Council website.